jls-github/Healthy-Habits-CLI-Project/PROPSAL.md

         [x] Create Migration
         [x] Migrate
         [x] Model
-    [ ] TEST: model relationships
+    [ ] Change meal_time columns for meals.
+Change to breakfast, lunch, dinner columns with booleans [ ] TEST: model relationships
     [ ] Meal should have a find_or_create_by method
     [ ] Meal is linked with individual user by meals